matthewcrowley/swe3643-project/README.md

-# swe3643-project
+# swe3643-project - Calculator, Unit Tests, Playwright Tests, and Web Development Project
+## This project is done by Matt Crowley.

 Semester Project for Software Testing and Quality Assurance

-This project is done by Matthew Crowley.
-This project consists of creating a calculator application and performing unit tests on it.
+This project consists of creating a calculator application performing unit tests, utilizing Playwright, and creating a UI.